linuxer41/automate-postgres-backup/README-DOCKER-HUB.md

 -   Backs up a postgres database to a Google Cloud Storage bucket.
 -   Backups are compressed using gzip.
 -   Backups are encrypted using AES-256.
+(Password is set in the environment variable `ENCRYPTION_PASSWORD`, function is disabled for now)
 -   Backups are scheduled using cron.
 -   Backups are versioned using a timestamp.
 -   Backups are automatically deleted after a set number of days.
 -   Backups are automatically deleted after a set number of backups.
--   Backups are automatically deleted after a set number of backups per day.
 -   works with postgres 15 (tested) - [change pg_dump version at](/setup.sh#L10) `setup.sh`